bmillwood/bmillwood.github.io/src/content/page/Giving What We Can.markdown

 GWWC run the GWWC Trust, which simplifies donating for many people and provides tax-deductibility to UK donors for some non-UK organisations.
-This is the only reason I use it, so that I can donate to GiveDirectly and DtWI.
+The latter is the only reason I use it, so that I can donate to GiveDirectly and DtWI.
 It's not clear to me how common that is as a reason for using the Trust or how much money is redirected from tax payments in this way, although [we know that &gt;$1m goes through the trust](https://www.givingwhatwecan.org/fundraising/#what-we-do-trust).
 (Unanswered question: how much social good does it do to redirect £x from tax payments to charity?
 Tax money on average probably does more